-OCRRA provides the following items (except the trash bag stickers and compost passes), at no charge, to apartment complexes, businesses, hotels, motels and schools in OCRRA's service area (Onondaga County, NY - excluding the town and village of Skaneateles).
+OCRRA will contact you once your order has been placed to let you know when it can be picked up at our main office (100 Elwood Davis Road, North SyraOCRRA provides the following items (except the trash bag stickers and compost passes), at no charge, to apartment complexes, businesses, hotels, motels and schools in OCRRA's service area (Onondaga County, NY - excluding the town and village of Skaneateles).
 Quantity limits apply to certain items.